AndrewWoodham/Sprint-Challenge--Advanced-CSS/README.md

 1. What is the difference between an adaptive website and a fully responsive website?

 2. Describe what it means to be mobile first vs desktop first.
+Mobile first means basing the primary CSS configuration off the mobile design and using media queries to support desktops

-3. What does `font-size: 62.5%` in the `html` tag do for us when using `rem` units?
+3. What does `font-size: 62.5%` in the `html` tag do for us when using `rem` units? sets the font size to the 62.5% of base rem unit size

 4. How would you describe preprocessing to someone new to CSS?